josephtwilliams/josephtwilliams.github.io/_posts/2023-08-20-AussieQuant.markdown

 Despite the challenges, overcoming them led to rewarding insights and growth:

 1. **Considering New Frontend Approaches:** The difficulties with Handlebars sparked consideration of a rewrite using a more flexible framework like React, opening new possibilities for development.
-2. **Beautiful Data Visualizations:** The hard work in collecting datasets paid off with stunning time series and visualizations like the network graph, revealing clear areas of market interest.
+2. **Beautiful Data Visualizations:** The hard work in collecting datasets paid off with stunning time series and visualisations like the network graph, revealing clear areas of market interest.
 3. **Unique Insights from PDF Conversion:** The complex process of handling PDFs led to great insights like the current state of LLM capabilities especially in extracting information from large, unstructured text.
 4. **Unique Insights from PDF Conversion:** The complex process of handling PDFs led to great insights like the current state of LLM capabilities especially in extracting information from large, unstructured text.

 The challenges and rewards of building AussieQuant.com were interwoven, each obstacle leading to new insights and skills.
 The experience has shaped not only the project but also my approach to problem-solving and development, leaving me better prepared for future endeavors.